Magisk-Modules-Repo/IPControl/README.md

 ## Source Code

-* Source code of this entire project can be found in the Build Repo (submodules contain actual sources, Build Repo just provides build scripts).
+* Source code of entire ACSwitch project can be found in the Build Repo, just be sure to clone recursively (including submodules), Build Repo gathers all small parts (projects) together and provides scripts to build them.

 ## Changelog